Mountain Fork Mighty Maxx

 What type of litter & litter boxes do your cats & kittens use?
 How often do you scoop?

 We use premium, all natural litter, made from ground corn.
-As far as all litters go, WORLD'S BEST CAT LITTER® (red & black bag) is our favorite and one of the best selling brand of biodegradable, earth friendly, natural litters.
+As far as all litters go, WORLD'S BEST CAT LITTER® (red & black bag) is one of the best selling brand of biodegradable, earth friendly, natural litters.
 We feel it is safer than clay litter, since kittens/cats can ingest litter from licking themselves.
-Clumping clay litters can contain sodium bentonite & silica which is toxic if ingested and also "clumps" in the kittens digestive tract.
-Premium, natural litter has a light and pleasant aroma and is virtually dust free!
+Clumping clay litters can contain sodium bentonite & silica which can be toxic if ingested and can also "clump" in the kittens digestive tract.

 Are kittens already litter-box trained?